yanwenwang24/Research-Notes/Literature/@engzellUnderstandingPatternsTrends2023.md

 - Instead of testing a given hypothesis derived from theory, the multiverse analysis asks: what explanation best accounts for the sum of results?

 Findings

 - Mobility has declined in recent cohorts, but for reasons neglected by previous literature.
-- The advancement of women in the labor market leads to increased persistence in women’s earnings.
+- The advancement of women in the labor market leads to increased persistence in women's earnings.
-- For specifications that isolate men’s earnings, mobility has mostly remained flat or increased.
+- For specifications that isolate men's earnings, mobility has mostly remained flat or increased.